openbmc/openbmc/poky/documentation/bsp-guide/bsp.rst

 -  *License File:* You must include a license file in the ``meta-bsp_root_name`` directory.
 This license covers the BSP Metadata as a whole.
-You must specify which license to use since no default license exists when one is not specified.
+You must specify which license to use since no default license exists.
 See the :yocto_git:`COPYING.MIT </meta-raspberrypi/tree/COPYING.MIT>` file for the Raspberry Pi BSP in the ``meta-raspberrypi`` BSP layer as an example.